david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 	=> first generate lots of scan data for general analysis, then look at individual cases in more detail

 	WHICH SCAN TO RUN NEXT???!!!
+		Ar, f, 0.0, ion at different energies?

 	+ vary pressure
 	+ vary beam energy